naoko6124/Maria/README.md

 - entity component system
 - custom shaders

+## currently working on

+- collision
+- gui rendering
+- tools for converting the models from fbx to the engine format

 ## how to use

 enter the example folder to see a simple project built with it